LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

 Updated Hall of Forgotten Patches.
 Updated A Clear Map of Skyrim and Other Worlds.

-New Lodgen, Texgen, Dyndolod outputs.
+New Lodgen, Texgen, Dyndolod, Nemesis outputs.

 ---